itsleeds/odjitter/README.md

 functionality contained in this repo is an extended and much faster
 implementation: according to our benchmarks on a large dataset it was around 1000 times faster than the R implementation.

+See [od2net](https://github.com/a-b-street/od2net) for a complete pipeline to generate route networks.

 # References